eecs280staff/tutorials/docs/setup_wsl.md

 Free Windows upgrades are available for UM students via [OnTheHub](https://its.umich.edu/computing/computers-software/software-services/onthehub).
 If you have an older Windows machine and are not able to upgrade, please reach out to course instructors for assistance.

 ## Install Windows Subsystem for Linux (WSL)
 Start PowerShell and run it as administrator.
 Search for PowerShell in the start menu, then right-click and select "Run as administrator".
+(Note: these instructions are based on the [instructions from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install).)

 <img src="images/wsl010.png" width="240px" />